 Real property, as well as personal property, can be transferred.
 All sales involving real estate or real property need to be in writing.
 That way there is a record of the transfer.
 Real property cannot be moved, so there is a symbolic transfer that needs to occur before the transfer is recognized.
 In most situations, this is done by a deed transfer.

 Private property is property that is commonly owned by an individual or in some cases a group of people.
 Public property is real property that is owned by a city, county, state or federal government.
 There are different laws governing private property and public property.

 If you have any questions or concerns with property conflicts, you might want to hire an attorney.
-We are Logan Law and we understand real estate law and stand prepared to represent you.
+We are Logan Law, LLC and we understand real estate law and stand prepared to represent you.
 We pride ourselves in providing Chicago residents with expertise and sophistication without the hassle some other firms have.